Know the Risks of Homemade & Chemical Drain Cleaners

 Vinegar is an acid (below 7pH).
 Baking soda is a base (above 7pH).
 When an acid and a base of similar strength mix, the resulting substance is neutral and has no corrosive properties.

 Because the combination is neutral, it can't melt away grease or build up enough pressure to remove a clog.
 Most positive results associated with this technique come from pouring boiling hot water down the drain.
+If hot water doesn't remove the clog, contact Roto-Rooter.
+We provide safe, green solutions that will protect your pipes and your health.

 Vinegar and hydrogen peroxide, another possible combination of household items, can spell disaster when mixed in the same container.
 Together vinegar and hydrogen peroxide produce peracetic acid, which can irritate and damage your eyes, lungs and skin.